goncalossilva/LPOO2011-Ruby/features/01_containers.md

 ## Containers, containers, containers!

-* Containers, blocks and iterators are core concepts of Ruby
+* Blocks and iterators are core concepts of Ruby
 * With practice, you'll start building classes that iterate over their contents instead of using the conventional looping constructs
 * It might seem complicated at first, but you'll start using these features naturally
 * Easy to read and maintain